rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 # fast-io
 ```

+Press `CTRL` `O` to bring up the save prompt at the bottom of Nano, press **Enter** to save.
+Then press `CTRL` `X` to exit

-Add the OpenVPN service on Port 443:
+Add the OpenVPN service on Port 443 by running this at the command prompt in your BASH shell:

 ```
 systemctl enable openvpn@server_tcp443.service